-The Kanmantoo Copper Mine is located in the Adelaide Hills region of South Australia, an area which has recorded production of over 39,000 tonnes of copper metal, but remains one of the most under explored and prospective base metal provinces in Australia, showing outstanding potential for copper-gold and silver-lead-zinc mineralisation.
+The Kanmantoo Copper Mine is located in the Adelaide Hills region of South Australia, an area which remains one of the most under explored and prospective base metal provinces in Australia, showing outstanding potential for copper-gold and silver-lead-zinc mineralisation.

-The project contains the old Kanmantoo Copper Mine pit, which was in operation from 1970 until 1976, but work by Hillgrove since 2004 has proved up an additional Indicated and Inferred Mineral Resource of 32.2 million tonnes grading 0.9% copper (292,200 tonnes metal) and 0.2g/t gold (191,100onnces).
+The project contains the old Kanmantoo Copper Mine pit, which was in operation from 1970 until 1976, but work by Hillgrove since 2004 has proved up an additional Indicated and Inferred Mineral Resource of 34.5 million tonnes grading 0.6% copper (211,000 tonnes metal) and 0.1g/t gold.
 Exploration work continues in an effort to prove up additional resources in the pit area and beyond with a view to expanding the size and life of the project.

 The project's location, 55 kilometres by road from Adelaide's CBD, brings significant inherent operating and capital cost advantages.
 The mine accesses low cost grid power and uses treated waste water from the nearby town of Mount Barker, and is three kilometres from the main dual carriageway South Eastern Freeway that leads to Adelaide and the export port of Port Adelaide.
 The mine's location in the Adelaide Hills - one of South Australia's most attractive settings - also helps to attract and retain a high quality workforce who predominantly live within the region.

 The Government of South Australia stands behind the development of a vigorous mining industry and has implemented an exceptionally supportive regulatory environment.
-A Mining Lease was granted by Primary Industries and Resources SA (PIRSA) in 2009, with the associated Mining and Rehabilitation Plan (MARP) fully approved in April 2010.
-The Minerals and Energy Resources division transferred to the new Department of Manufacturing, Innovation, Trade, Resources and Energy (DMITRE) from January 2012.
-The project is located at http://minerals.pir.sa.gov.au/mines__and__developing_projects/approved_mines/kanmantoo.
+A Mining Lease was granted by Primary Industries and Resources SA (PIRSA) in 2009, with the associated Mining and Rehabilitation Plan (MARP) fully approved in April 2010 and a further PEPR approval to extend the mining area and mine life from 2016 to 2019 was approved in July 2014.
+The Minerals and Energy Resources division now sits within the Department of State Development (DSD) and current details of the project are located on their site at http://minerals.statedevelopment.sa.gov.au/mining/mines_and_quarries/kanmantoo.